 By aiding in this way, the hospital can focus on the better allocation of funds and services.
 Hebou Constructions also provides funding and support to the Six Mile Health Clinic in Port Moresby to assist with the operation of the facility, to the end of bettering healthcare for people across PNG.

-Ryan Gray is Senior Head of Projects for Outlook Publishing.
+Ryan Gray is Projects Director for Outlook Publishing.
 Ryan is responsible for showcasing corporate stories in our digital B2B magazines and Digital Platforms, and sourcing collaborations with Business Leaders, Brands, and C-suite Executives to feature in future editions.
+Ryan is actively seeking opportunities to collaborate.
+Reach out to Ryan to discover how you and your business could be our next cover story.